chapmanjacobd/library/README.md

     lb tabs -L 1  # open one tab

-nb. if you run out of tabs it is possible that running lb tabs does nothing.
-Wait for one freqency cycle to pass or add more tabs.

 ## Things to know

 When the database file path is not specified, `video.db` will be created / used.